-Update on January 13, 2020: Applications for PPP loans are open.
+Applications for PPP round 2 loans are now open.

 The Consolidated Appropriations Act, 2021, passed at the end of December 2020, included $900 billion funding for coronavirus pandemic relief efforts.
 While the Paycheck Protection Program (PPP) is getting the most media play, there are several loan options under the new bill that may be worthwhile for small business owners.

 We’ll go through them here.

 Funding for SBA loans under the new bill, at-a-glance